 Currently he is consulting, speaking, advising startup companies and investing.
 He also serves on the Board of Trustees for The Marbridge Foundation, an Austin nonprofit that serves the residential, training and social needs of people with cognitive challenges.

-- MBA, Northwestern University’s Kellogg School of Management and BBA from St. Edward’s University
+- MBA, Kellogg School of Management; BBA, St. Edward’s University

 - President, Thelese Management: Thelese Management oversees a portfolio of private and public investments in a broad range of industries including real estate, energy, transportation and healthcare.

 - Managing Partner, Tejas Investment Partners: Tejas is an investment firm focused on acquiring lower middle market companies in Texas.

 - Education: MBA, Acton; BS Abilene Christian University

 After graduating from the Acton Business School in 2011, Chris served as Vice President of Thelese Management for 7 years and is now President of the company.
 Through more than 50 transactions, he has learned the importance of making evidence-based investment decisions based on real-world metrics.
 Unlike many finance professionals who rely solely on complex financial models, Chris is known to consider metrics like “dust on inventory” and “customer high fives” to determine attractiveness.

 In 2016, Chris joined his long-time investment partner at Tejas Investments Partners to acquire controlling positions in low to middle market companies in Texas.
 The combination of acquisition size and geographic focus allows Tejas to acquire strong, founder-operated companies and implement best-practices to prepare them for an exit in a larger universe of buyers.
 Chris’ passion for entrepreneurship and driving the Texas economy make Tejas a perfect fit.